Foundations of Herbal Medicine:

 Access to shared kitchen

-All inclusive course, accommodation and 3 meals per day.
+All inclusive course, accommodation + 3 meals per day.

 SHARED ACCOMMODATION

-All inclusive course, accommodation and 3 meals per day.
+All inclusive course, accommodation + 3 meals per day.

 PRIVATE ROOM